illusionfield/meteor-restivus/README.md

 What's a REST API without awesome docs?
 I'll tell you: absolutely freaking useless.
 So to fix that, we use and recommend [apiDoc][].
-It allows you to generate beautiful and extremely handy API docs from your JavaScript or CoffeeScript comments.
+It allows you to generate beautiful and extremely handy API docs from your JavaScript comments.
 It supports other comment styles as well, but we're Meteorites, so who cares?
 Check it out.
 Use it.

 # Consuming A Restivus API